Keboo/MSBuilding/NuGet/CustomSdk/README.md

 # Custom SDK
-This is a custom SDK for learning purposes
+This is a custom SDK for learning purposes.